awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

 If you're using security groups for Fargate pods only, and don't have any Amazon EC2 nodes in your cluster, skip to [Deploy an example application](#sg-pods-example-deployment)\.

-1. Check your current CNI plugin version with the following command\.
+1. Check your current CNI plugin version with the following command:

    ```
    kubectl describe daemonset aws-node --namespace kube-system | grep Image | cut -d "/" -f 2